 \section{Introduction}

 Ablating thermal protection systems are used to shield hypersonic vehicles from the thermal loads experienced during flight.
 As the surface ablates, the vehicle surface changes shape and can develop surface patterns.
-Both flight and ground testing have shown that ablating materials can exhibit macro-scale surface patterns of different types including streamwise grooves, wedges, crosshatching, and scallops \citep{grabow1975surface}.
+Both flight and ground testing have shown that ablating materials can exhibit macro-scale surface patterns of different types, including streamwise grooves, wedges, crosshatching, and scallops \citep{grabow1975surface}.
 These patterns can occur for melting, sublimating, and charring processes, and are observed on a wide range of materials including phenolics, plastics, and wood \citep{stock1973hypersonic}.
 Examples of sublimation-induced surface patterns are shown in Figure \ref{fig:surface pattern images}.

-The crosshatched surface (rightmost panel in Figure \ref{fig:surface pattern images}) has received the most attention in the literature as it consists of a regular pattern of spatially-periodic raised or recessed rhomboidal patterns.
-The pattern angles are shown to be well correlated with the local Mach angle \citep{swigart1974cross}.
+The crosshatched surface (right panel in Figure \ref{fig:surface pattern images}) has received the most attention in the literature and it has been shown that the crosshatch pattern angles correlate well with the local Mach angle \citep{swigart1974cross}.

-While crosshatching has been observed only for supersonic turbulent flows, laminar instabilities may exist under conditions that have not yet been explored, namely hot wall conditions with $T_w>T_{ad}$, where $T_w$ is the wall temperature and $T_{ad}$ is the adiabatic wall temperature.
-In experiments studying ablation surface patterns, the freestream stagnation temperatures are typically much greater than the sample surface temperature at the start of the experiment, which creates an initial cold-wall condition $T_w<T_{ad}$.
-Even if the stagnation temperature is near the initial material temperature, the runtime required to produce crosshatching patterns is such that the material reaches the steady adiabatic condition prior to crosshatching formation \citep{stock1973cross}.
-The effects of hot walls could be investigated by heating part of the material that is not exposed to the flow to create an equilibrium temperature greater than the adiabatic condition.
+Experiments have shown that surface patterns can develop on ablating materials when the flow is both supersonic and turbulent.
+Such patterns have not been observed under laminar supersonic or turbulent subsonic conditions.
+In addition, all tests have been performed under adiabatic ($T_w=T_{ad}$) or cold-wall ($T_w<T_{ad}$) conditions as a result of high stagnation temperatures and long exposure times \citep{stock1973cross}.
+A summary of these experimental results is provided in Table \ref{tab:summary of experiments}.